Sacramento Railyards: History

-The Plan
+Plan

 The plan for the Railyards project is to expand the role of the Central City as Sacramento's regional destination for employment; commerce; government; sports and entertainment; housing; and education, culture, and tourism and to create a transit‐oriented mixed‐use district as an integral extension of the Central Business District.

 The Sacramento Railyards plan is to create a dynamic 24‐hour mixed‐use, urban environment that provides a range of complementary uses, including cultural, office, hospitality, sports and entertainment, retail, healthcare, educational, and open space; and a mixture of housing products, including affordable housing.
 The Railyards has been historically isolated from the City of Sacramento.
 The project developers now want to integrate the area by connecting the Railyards with Sacramento's downtown office, retail, tourism, residential, and government centers, as well as Old Sacramento, the River District area, and the adjacent Alkali Flat neighborhood using pedestrian and bicycle connections, roadways, and public transportation routes.

 The plan will transform the Railyards from an underutilized and environmentally contaminated industrial site into a transit‐oriented, attractive, and nationally renowned mixed‐use urban environment.

 By focusing on regional employment opportunities, cultural destinations, and high‐quality residential neighborhoods, the Railyards calls for improved land use efficiency and reduced GHG emissions through a healthy jobs‐housing balance; multi‐modal connectivity; urban centers with jobs, housing, shopping, services, and transit; and advanced green building practices.
 Implementation of this Plan will create a unique mixed‐use development consisting of regional destinations, commercial uses, office development, hotels, sports, entertainment and retail uses, with high‐density residential neighborhoods that provide opportunities to live and work in the Central City and are supported by urban parks and plazas.